Why diversity hasn’t changed policing

 Begun in 2021, a specialized unit named SCORPION – to which the officers who beat Mr. Nichols belonged – scoured the city at large for reckless drivers.
 In some ways, that unit was the result of a majority-Black city calling for an aggressive response to its then-rising violent crime rate.
 Memphis Police Chief Cerelyn “C.J.”
 Davis debuted the 40-officer unit in 2021.
 She disbanded it on Saturday.

-“If the only thing you are offered is cops gone wild, there is some segment of a [Black] community that is terrorized at all levels, that will say, ‘This [is terrible], it’s putting my family members at risk, but I will take that over what [criminals] are doing,’” says law professor Craig Futterman, director of the Civil Rights and Police Accountability Project in Chicago.
+“If the only thing you are offered is cops gone wild, there is some segment of a [Black] community that is terrorized at all levels, that will say, ‘This [is terrible], it’s putting my family members at risk, but I will take that over what [people committing crimes] are doing,’ ” says law professor Craig Futterman, director of the Civil Rights and Police Accountability Project in Chicago.

 That desire signifies the core issue for many Black Americans, by far the most likely to suffer from crime but also by far the most likely to suffer from police brutality.
 Many view police as a highly flawed but still essential institution.
 And many leaders have also been divided on whether diversity will help.

-Note: Editor’s note: The bracketed text in Professor Futterman’s quote has been changed to more accurately reflect his meaning.